Battle of Midway: Attacks on the Japanese fleet

+Destruction of Kaga, Sōryū and Akagi

 Beginning at 10:22, the two squadrons of Enterprise's air group split up with the intention of sending one squadron each to attack Kaga and Akagi.
 A miscommunication caused both of the squadrons to dive at Kaga.
 Recognizing the error, Lieutenant Richard Halsey Best and his two wingmen were able to pull out of their dives and, after judging that Kaga was doomed, headed north to attack Akagi.
 Coming under an onslaught of bombs from almost two full squadrons, Kaga sustained three to five direct hits, which caused heavy damage and started multiple fires.
 One of the bombs landed on or right in front of the bridge, killing Captain Jisaku Okada and most of the ship's senior officers.
 Lieutenant Clarence E. Dickinson, part of McClusky's group, recalled:

-Several minutes later, Best and his two wingmen dove on Akagi.
+Several minutes later, Best and his two wingmen dived on Akagi.
 Mitsuo Fuchida, the Japanese aviator who had led the attack on Pearl Harbor, was on Akagi when it was hit, and described the attack:

 Although Akagi sustained only one direct hit (almost certainly dropped by Lieutenant Best), it proved to be a fatal blow: the bomb struck the edge of the mid-ship deck elevator and penetrated to the upper hangar deck, where it exploded among the armed and fueled aircraft in the vicinity.
 Nagumo's chief of staff, Ryūnosuke Kusaka, recorded "a terrific fire ... bodies all over the place ...
 Planes stood tail up, belching livid flames and jet-black smoke, making it impossible to bring the fires under control."
 Another bomb exploded underwater very close astern; the resulting geyser bent the flight deck upward "in grotesque configurations" and caused crucial rudder damage.

-Simultaneously, Yorktown's VB-3, commanded by Max Leslie, went for Sōryū, scoring at least three hits and causing extensive damage.
-Gasoline ignited, creating an "inferno", while stacked bombs and ammunition detonated.
+Simultaneously, Yorktown's VB-3, commanded by Lieutenant Max Leslie, went for Sōryū, scoring at least three hits and causing extensive damage.
+Gasoline ignited, creating an inferno, while stacked bombs and ammunition detonated.
 VT-3 targeted Hiryū, which was hemmed in by Sōryū, Kaga, and Akagi, but achieved no hits.